tvand08/ASTR_1P02/docs/Astro_11.md

     - 1915: The spectra of 11/15 galaxies were redshifted
     - 1917: The spectra of 17/21 galaxies were redshifted
   - Except for the closer galaxies, the spectra were redshifted.
-- Hubble used Slipher's data on regression velocites of galaxies and he meausre their distance using Cepheid variables.
+- Hubble used Slipher's data on regression velocites of galaxies and he measured their distance using Cepheid variables.
 - Hubble noticed that there is a correlation between the recession velocity and the distance:
 - The current balue of Hubble's constant is `H=70 (km/s)/Mpc` where 1Mpc = 10<sup>6</sup>parsecs and 1 parsec = 3.26ly
 - Hubbles law reveals that the universe is expanding